The GRN Advisory Board brings unique knowledge and skills that enhance those of the Board and staff of the GRN by:

 Larry McKinney became executive director of the Harte Institute in July of 2008, after retiring from the Texas Parks and Wildlife Department (TPWD) after 23 years of service.
 He played a leading role in the formation of the Resource Protection Division at TPWD, a program mandated by the Texas legislature as part of the sunset review of the mid-1980s.
 The division quickly grew in capabilities and reputation for taking on difficult and controversial environmental issues like endangered species conservation, water resource development and habitat loss throughout Texas.
 Dr. McKinney was one of the youngest, and ultimately longest, tenured division directors at TPWD and was recognized for his expertise in water resources and conservation of both freshwater and marine ecosystems.
 He currently chairs the Flower Garden Banks National Marine Sanctuary advisory council.

-Page Williams is a former GRN board member, has served on the Flower Garden Banks National Marine Sanctuary advisory board, and serves on the executive committee of the Galveston Bay Foundation.
+Page Williams is a former GRN board member, has served on the Flower Garden Banks National Marine Sanctuary advisory board, on the executive committee of the Galveston Bay Foundation, and is currently an Advisory Trustee with the Galveston Bay Foundation.
 As a community activist, she has held offices with local and state Audubon Society and Sierra Club groups, as well as Houston Underwater Club and the Gulf Coast Council of Diving Clubs.
 Ms. Williams grew up in the Chesapeake Bay region, and transferred her interest in marine issues to Galveston Bay and the Gulf of Mexico when she moved to Houston in the 1960s.
 She has been scuba-certified since 1978, and fortunate that a travel agency job took her diving around the world, but is especially devoted to the Gulf of Mexico.